-Although, yes, we do know our art history, we do take our guests around socially and ethnically diverse neighbourhoods – and aim to be sensitive to the impact we have on these communities – we also try to give an overall picture of graffiti-street art culture, and that knowledge comes from the artists, and from the streets.
+Although, yes, we do know a little art history, and, well, we do take our guests around socially and ethnically diverse neighbourhoods – and aim to be sensitive to the impact we have on these communities – we also try to give an overall picture of graffiti-street art culture, and that knowledge comes directly from the artists, and from the streets.

 We understand that tagging isn’t why people join our tours: usually, they’ve seen art by Banksy (and even watched the Banksy movie), they know Shepard Fairey and the Obey Giant campaign (but generally as a fashion brand!).
 They probably know or have seen the mosaic pixel work of Paris’ most iconic street artist, Space Invader.
 Many of our guests are also familiar with the TED Prize winner, JR, and his photographic portraits on the separation wall in Israel-Palestine, the favelas of Rio de Janeiro, or in Cuba, made with Jose Parla.
 People come on our street art tours for a variety of reasons, but by and large, our guests are interested in just that, publicly valued street art (by this, we mean the uncommissioned stuff that isn’t ‘graffiti’).

 However, as much as the people who join our street art tours in Paris want just to see the street art, and not look at tags, usually they come with very little a priori knowledge of street art, nor graffiti, and so, this is why we feel it’s so important to give a little background on the street art movement, and not shrug off the graffiti tagging.
 Banksy may be as famous today as Andy Warhol, but he started out tagging.
 We believe it’s impossible to discuss the current movement and tendencies without understanding how it came to be.
 Indeed, before the term ‘Street Art’ became widespread during the 80’s, every piece in the streets was called graffiti.